SeelabFhdo/lemma/README.md

 ![Version](https://img.shields.io/github/tag/seelabfhdo/lemma?label=version) ![Eclipse]( https://img.shields.io/badge/eclipse-%3E%3D%202018--12-green) ![License](https://img.shields.io/github/license/seelabfhdo/lemma)

 This repository contains the modeling languages, model transformations, and related artifacts of the Language Ecosystem for Modeling Microservice Architecture (LEMMA).
 LEMMA provides means for the model-driven development of distributed software systems following the Microservice Architecture approach.
 The conceptual foundations of the languages are described in several publications [1&ndash;3].
+For information about the current version of LEMMA refer to the [Changelog](https://github.com/SeelabFhdo/ddmm/blob/master/CHANGELOG.md).

 Please follow these steps if you want to try out LEMMA on the basis of the case study example described in [3]:
 1. The easiest way to try out LEMMA is to download one of the prepackaged [releases](https://github.com/SeelabFhdo/lemma/releases) for your OS.
 Then clone the repository to your harddrive, run the ``eclipse`` executable, and go to step 11.